JobNmadu/Dyn4cast/README.md

 ``` r
 install.packages(c("forecast", "lubridate", "Metrics", "tidyr", "ggplot2", "magrittr", "formattable", "xlsx", "readxl"))
 ```

-## Things the package can do

-The package is capable of computing, estimating, predicting and forecasting of the following models.
-- Spline without knots
-- Spline with knots
-- Smooth Spline
-- ARIMA
-- Quadratic
-- Ensembled with equal weight
-- Ensembled based on weight
-- Ensembled based on summed weight
-- Ensembled based on weight of fit
-- Unconstrained forecasts
-- Constrained forecast - Macchine Learning Metrics - Mallow’s CP - Per
-cent sign - Scaled logit for constrained forecast - Inverse scaled logit for constrained forecast

 Note that a *warning* (not *error*) is thrown up while estimating the RMSE for the `Ensembled with equal weight` model.
 It was thoroughly